mageplaza/magento-2-webhook/README.md

 # Magento 2 Webhook FREE Extension

+> **(Update) 2023-02-02**: This project will be marked as a paid item and no longer be maintained as free.
+For further updates and technical support, please follow [Magento 2 Webhook Extension](http://www.mageplaza.com/magento-2-webhook/) for more information.
+We understand that this change might create inconvenience for our users.
+However, this is to ensure that the module will be updated with more useful features to support Magento 2 stores better.
+If you have any concerns or ideas about any features you would like to see, don’t hesitate to [contact us](https://www.mageplaza.com/support/) and leave a request.

 [Mageplaza Webhook](https://www.mageplaza.com/magento-2-webhook/) for Magento 2 supports online store to send an API request via a webhook to a configurable destination (URL) when specific trigger events take place.
 Webhook a very useful and necessary tool which allows stores to update instant and real-time notifications.

 **IMPORTANT NOTE:** This version of Mageplaza Webhook extension on Github is free as a contribution to the Magento community from Mageplaza.
 This package does not include the technical support.
 Should you need technical support for this extension, you will have to buy a license from Mageplaza.
 [Click here to buy](https://www.mageplaza.com/magento-2-webhook/).